HyunCafe/odin-calculator/README.md

 ## Challenges:

+##### Main and Small Display Challenge
+* The main and small displays of the calculator posed a challenge in displaying the numbers and calculations in a clear and organized manner.
+* Initially, the small display was placed within the main display, which caused issues with the positioning and visibility of the numbers.
+* I tried to fix this by adjusting the position of the small display and changing its CSS properties, but this didn't fully resolve the issue.
+* I also experimented with different methods of displaying the numbers and calculations, including using separate displays for each and incorporating a history feature, but these approaches didn't fully meet the desired outcome.
+* Finally, I achieved the desired result by blending the borders of the main and small displays together and separating the two windows to mimic the layout of the Windows calculator, which provided a clear and organized way of displaying the numbers and calculations.

 ##### Chaining Operations Challenge
 * Faced an issue with the ability to chain multiple operations (e.g. 2 + 2 + 2 + 2) together
 * Attempted to solve the issue by creating a single operation variable to hold the current operation being performed, and updating it as new numbers were entered